AI agent vs chatbot: difference explained

 Another practical advantage of hybrid: you can roll out the chatbot on day 7 and start collecting operating data while the agent is built in parallel.
 When the agent is live in week 5, you already have 4 weeks of data about which cases the chatbot handles and which actually need the agent's autonomy.
 That makes scaling more data-driven.

-What does Eteya recommend based on 30+ implementations?
+What does Eteya recommend based on its implementations?

 You need both but are unsure: Hybrid with pilot.
 We start with an agent on one specific process (like phone orders), connect a simple chatbot for FAQ, measure pilot data for 4–6 weeks, and scale based on what the data says.

-Forrester via Google Cloud reports 88% positive ROI and 171% average return on AI agent implementations.
+According to a Google Cloud study of 3,466 executives across 24 countries, 88 percent of early agent adopters see positive returns on at least one use case.
 We see the same pattern in our cases when three things align: clearly defined process, baseline measured before go-live, and 2–3 months of incubation period after rollout.

 Three anti-patterns we've seen fail: